zuixjs/cdnjs/CONTRIBUTING.md

 5. Only do **one** thing or **strongly related** works in one commits, don't mix different things into the same commit.

-6. Every commits should be meaningful, don't cut one thing into multiple commits, unless you are trying to fix the exist problem in the master branch.
+6. Every commit should be meaningful, don't cut one thing into multiple commits, unless you are trying to fix an existing problem in the master branch.
  * Like adding a lib, but it has some problem, so come with many commits to fix, that will not be allowed.

-7. Do **not** do the things which is **not** related with your commit log.
+7. Do **not** do things which are **not** related with your commit log.

 8. We **only** host the css/js libs with **production** version, unless the project is very popular, like jQuery, this is for maintainer to decide.
  * If you have a good reason to host a alpha/beta/RC or other non-production version, please feel free to explain in comments.

 9. If you are asked to modify the commits, please use `git commit --amend`/`git rebase` to update your commits, and use `--force` parameter with git push to update the pull request.

-10. You **should** go back to the PR page after you sent the PR for 15~25 mins, and check if you passed the CI build, if not, please take a look at the error message and try to fix, we **won't** merge a PR with built failed.
+10. You **should** go back to the PR page after you sent the PR for 15~25 mins, and check if you passed the CI build, if not, please take a look at the error message and try to fix, we **won't** merge a PR with a failed build.
  * Feel free to ask for help if you have no idea.

-### b. updating an exist library
+### b.
+Updating an existing library

 1. Please try to maintain consistency with the existing file and directory structure.
- * If you think the old tructure is **wrong**, or the structure obiviouslly changed in the new verion, please add notes in the commit log or pull request comment.
+ * If you think the old structure is **wrong**, or the structure obviously changed in the new version, please add notes in the commit log or pull request comment.

 2. Please don't forget to update the version info to the latest stable version in its `package.json`.